surmwill/recycler_unity/README.md

 Recycler entries are prefabs that will get bound to your data.
 To begin, create the prefab.

-To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData>` component.
+To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData, TEntryDataKey>` component.
-Specifically, as generic classes cannot be components, you must create an of instance of the generic class with your data as the type `class DemoRecyclerEntry : RecyclerScrollRectEntry<DemoRecyclerData>`
+Specifically, as generic classes cannot be components, you must create an of instance of the generic class with your data and its corresponding key as the types `class DemoRecyclerEntry : RecyclerScrollRectEntry<DemoRecyclerData, string>`

 Upon creating the class you will be asked to implement three different lifecycle methods:

 ```
 protected override void OnBindNewData(DemoRecyclerData entryData)
 {
-    // Called when this entry is bound to new data
+    // Called when this entry has been brought out of the recycling pool and is being bound to new data
 }

 protected override void OnRebindExistingData()
 {
-    // Called when this entry is bound, but with the data it had before (and still currently contains)
+    // Called instead of OnBindNewData when this entry is bound - but to the data it had before (and still currently contains).
+    // We might, for example, resume a paused async operation here instead of restarting everything.
 }

 protected override void OnSentToRecycling()